baraa-almasri/math_related/README.md

 - System of linear equations solver (using carmer's rule)

-- Vector length finder and normalizer (cpp only)
+- Vector length finder and normalizer